Our Most Recent/Ongoing Legal Actions:

 The Center for a Humane Economy is a Washington, D.C.-based 501(c)(3) whose mission is to help animals by helping forge a more humane economic order.
 The first organization of its kind in the animal protection movement, the Center encourages businesses to honor their social responsibilities in a culture where consumers, investors, and other key stakeholders abhor cruelty and the degradation of the environment and embrace innovation as a means of eliminating both.
 The Center believes helping animals helps us all.
 X: @TheHumaneCenter

-4. Montana Groups Join Fight to Protect Wolves and Pursue Legal Action:
+4. Montana Groups Join Fight to Protect Wolves v.
+Montana Fish, Wildlife, and Parks; Montana Fish and Wildlife Commission:

 Monday’s motion came approximately 4 months after the previous conservation groups filed the initial lawsuit against the State of Montana, Montana Department of Fish, Wildlife and Parks (MFWP) and the Montana Fish and Wildlife Commission (the “Commission”) alleging that the state’s current wolf hunting and trapping regulations violate numerous laws and the Montana constitution.